saabi/svelte-image-input/README.md

 ### Props

 - `src: string`: The source URL of the image to be displayed in the canvas.
 - `url: string`: The data URL of the modified image.
 Updated on pan and zoom actions.
+This is an output property, so you must use the `bind:` directive to bind it to a variable.
 - `quality: number`: The image quality (0-1) for the JPEG output.
 Defaults to 0.5.
 - `width: number`: The width of the canvas.
 Defaults to 256.
 - `height: number`: The height of the canvas.
 Defaults to 256.